 Gabon Country Report

 The country continues to struggle with a legacy of bureaucracy, red tape, and corruption.
 Labour costs remain high and employers repeatedly complain of a lack of well-qualified personnel, while strikes are becoming more frequent over unpaid salaries, lack of jobs and the high cost of living.
-Corruption investigations against former ministers are politically motivated and do not indicate a reduction of risks for investors.
-An ingrained culture of high-level graft means funds continue to be siphoned off from major expenditure such as the African Nations Cup, despite Gabon's surging debt levels.
+An extensive civil service austerity programme introduced in June 2018 is likely to provoke major strike action by unions, disrupting much of government business.
+Corruption trials featuring former ministers are politically motivated and do not indicate reducing risks for investors.
+An ingrained culture of high-level graft means funds continue to be siphoned off from major expenditure, despite Gabon's surging debt levels.

 Gabon enjoys stable relationships with neighbouring countries and war risks are minimal.
-The presence of French forces acts as a deterrent to acts of aggression by neighbours.
-Risks are diminishing further due to Gabon's integration in the Central African regional African Union standby brigade, the Force Multinationale de l'Afrique Centrale (FOMAC), and increasing security co-operation with neighbours.
-Gabon has a long-standing dispute with Equatorial Guinea on sovereignty over the waters and islets of Corisco Bay, but the two countries agreed in November 2016 to settle the issue amicably at the International Court of Justice.
+The presence of French forces is a deterrent to any acts of aggression by neighbours.
+Risks are diminishing further due to Gabon's integration in the Central African regional African Union standby brigade, and increasing security co-operation with neighbours.
+Gabon has a long-standing dispute with Equatorial Guinea on sovereignty over the waters and islets of Corisco Bay, but they agreed in November 2016 to settle the issue amicably at the International Court of Justice.
+Civil war risks are negligible despite simmering resentment over the grip on power enjoyed by the Bongo family and its Téké clan.

 Vaccinations required to enter the country